mohd-faizy/Hyperparameter-Tuning-with-Microsoft-Network-Intelligence-Toolkit-NNI/README.md

 }
 ```

-## Creating and Running the Experiments
+## :red_circle: Setting up the configuration

-- The last thing we need to do in order to perform our experiment is to create another file called `config.yml` file & this will contain all the information regarding the configuration information of our experiment.
+:white_check_mark: The last thing we need to do in order to perform our experiment is to create another file called `config.yml` file & this will contain all the information regarding the configuration information of our experiment.

 ```yml
 authorName: mohd faizy